UPDATED: JULY 28, 2023 | 2 MIN READ

 While the main points of the checklist are the same for men and women, annual physical exams also focus on checking for prostate disease, abdominal aortic aneurysm, and heart disease.

 Prostate exams are included in the physical examination portion of annual exams for men.
-In addition to a physical examination, an ultrasound exam is also performed, along with a prostate-specific blood test, mid-stream urine test, and a prostate biopsy (if prostate cancer is suspected.)
+In addition to a physical examination, an ultrasound exam is also performed, a prostate-specific blood test, mid-stream urine test, and a prostate biopsy (if prostate cancer is suspected.)

 Abdominal aortic aneurysm

 Swelling of the abdominal section of the aorta is four times more likely to occur in men, often without specific symptoms, and can be fatal if left unchecked.
 These are usually diagnosed during abdominal ultrasound exams, CT scans, and MRI scans.

 Heart disease is the leading cause of death among men and often occurs without symptoms.
 There are several types of heart disease, such as atherosclerotic disease, heart arrhythmia, and valvular heart disease.
 Each type can be diagnosed via electrocardiogram, echocardiogram, and Holter monitor.